repo-sync/repo-sync/README.md

 ### Step 1.
 Set up Secrets

 [GitHub Secrets] are variables stored on your GitHub repository that are made available in the GitHub Actions environment.
-There are two (2) secrets are prequired on each repo.
+There are two (2) required secrets on each repo.
 Go to Settings > Secrets on your repo page and add the following secrets:

 #### `SOURCE_REPO`

 The shorthand name or URL of the repo to sync.

 - If the source repo is a **public** GitHub repo, use a shorthand name like `owner/repo`.
-- If the source repo is a **private** GitHub repo, specify an HTTPS clone URL in the format `https://<access_token>@github.com/owner/repo.git` that includes an access token with `repo` scope.
-[Generate a token]((https://github.com/settings/tokens/new?description=repo-sync&scopes=repo)).
+- If the source repo is a **private** GitHub repo, specify an HTTPS clone URL in the format `https://<access_token>@github.com/owner/repo.git` that includes an access token with `repo` and `workflow` scopes.
+[Generate a token](https://github.com/settings/tokens/new?description=repo-sync&scopes=repo,workflow).
 - If the source repo is not hosted on GitHub, specify an HTTPS URL that includes pull access credentials.